Basics: Rivet Shelving and Heavy-Capacity Applications

 |Shelf Spacing||Total Unit Capacity|

-Consider all relevant capacities
+Consider all other relevant capacities

 When you consider the weight capacity for your situation, you need to consider the capacity of the shelf, the posts, and the decking material.
 Changing the number of shelves affects the capacity of the shelving unit.
 Units with fewer shelves, spaced farther apart decrease the capacity of the posts.
 Adding more shelves increases the capacity of the posts–to a point.
 It is possible to add more higher capacity shelves than what the posts can carry.
 Overloading the posts can cause failure of the shelving unit.